 - The opportunity to enhance your continuing professional development;

-- Benefit from a range of HEA tools and resources aimed at enhancing your academic practice and understanding of mental wellbeing;
+- Benefit from a range of Advance HE tools and resources aimed at enhancing your academic practice and understanding of mental wellbeing;

 - Held at a centrally located venue with good transport links over the course of just one day, so as to complement your working schedule.